ZhouQiangwei/dmtools/README.md

 This writes per-group region summaries and, with `--dense`, a group × region matrix alongside optional feature and group listings.

-For more information, please see https://dmtools-docs.rtfd.io/
+For more information, please see https://dmtools-docs.rtfd.io/ and the format spec in `docs/spec.md`.

 And calmeth in batmeth2-dm can convert align bs bam file to dm file, https://dmtools-docs.readthedocs.io/en/latest/function/bam2dm.html